 Was my blood sugar too low?

 Over the previous months, my doctor had expressed concern about my blood sugar.
 My HBA1C was down to 5.3 (it had been up in the double digits).
 My doctor asked me to bring my blood sugar higher, he wanted to see me with a 6+ HBA1C.
 That, in my mind, was crazy!
 I was diabetic, my goal should have been to get my blood sugar as low as I could, not bring it higher!
 The doctor said he was worried that I was going to have too low of blood sugar, hypoglycemia.
-I told him that I was not concerned about that, but he continuously, appointment after appointment, harped on me to get my blood sugar higher!
+I told him that I was not concerned about that, but he continues, appointment after appointment, harped on me to get my blood sugar higher!

 Hey doc… it ain’t gonna happen!